Pebble Games and Linear Equations: Relaxations in the style of Sherali--Adams

 Note that the weak bijective $k$-pebble game requires more of the second player than the bijective $(k-1)$-pebble game, because $p^+$ rather than just $p'$ is required to be a local isomorphism.
-On the other hand, it requires less than the bijective $k$-pebble game: the bijective $k$-pebble game precisely requires the second player to choose the bijection without prior knowledge of the pair $ab$ that will be removed from the position.
+On the other hand, it requires less than the bijective $k$-pebble game: the bijective $k$-pebble game precisely requires the second player to choose the bijection without prior knowledge of the pair $ab$ that will be removed from the position (cf.\ the alternative presentation of the bijective $k$-pebble game on page~\pageref{page:alt-game}).
 A strategy for player \PII\ in the weak version is good for the usual version if it is fully symmetric or uniform w.r.t.\ the pebble pair that is going to be removed.

 However, this is only relevant if $k\ge 3$.
 The weak bijective $2$-pebble game and the bijective $2$-pebble game are essentially the same.

 \bD $\str{A}$ and $\str{B}$ are $\LC^{<k}$-equivalent, $\str{A}\equiv_\LC^{<k} \str{B}$, if the second player has a winning strategy in the weak bijective $k$-pebble game on $\str A$, $\str B$.